irom-lab/byovla/README.md

 ```
 If you run into any problems during the installation process, please file a GitHub Issue and we will strive to address it soon.

+## Usage
+`BYOVLA` is a run-time observation intervention scheme and may be used at every time-step for which there is a new observation.
+In our experiments, we used the RealSense D435 camera, but you may need to install additional dependencies for your specific camera.
+The code provided is a skeleton and requires the user to change file paths, api keys, etc.

 ## Notes